Erazsher/dotfiles/README.md

 # dotfiles
-# contain all dot files/configurations that i use --> currently using openbox.
+# contain all dot files/configurations that thats being uses.